Beyond the Rave: Production

 The late Ingrid Pitt, who had starred in Hammer's past vampire films The Vampire Lovers and Countess Dracula, played a cameo role as the demented mother of a drug dealer living in a dark and rat-infested apartment.
 The segment would have appeared in episode 3, but was cut from the finished film, though Pitt is still listed as "Tooley's mum" in the credits.
 The scene is included as an extra on the DVD.

 Sadie Frost, who appears as the vampire Fallen Angel, had previously played the doomed Lucy Westenra in Francis Ford Coppola's 1992 film version of Dracula.

 Release

 The DVD was initially due to be released on 28 October 2009 over Pure Grass Films.
 However, this date was put back to September 2010.
-The DVD contains the final episode of the serial (not released on-line), as well as an additional episode called "Necro's First Kill," which details Necro's early reluctance to kill for blood as he and the surviving vampires struggle to flee England.
+The DVD contains the final episode of the serial (not released online), as well as an additional episode called "Necro's First Kill," which details Necro's early reluctance to kill for blood as he and the surviving vampires struggle to flee England.
 The DVD was released as a limited edition of 5000 copies, each numbered.
 It was made available in both PAL and NTSC formats for direct order from Hammer Online.